 “This is expected IMO.
 Final deadlines for most of this stuff is in October 2025 or later.”

-The possibility of further delays this week was also not discarded by him, with more deadlines approaching for approximately 72 crypto ETFs awaiting the SEC’s approval.
+He also acknowledged the possibility of further delays this week, as the SEC faces upcoming deadlines for approximately 72 crypto ETFs awaiting approval.

-It was noted by Balchunas that no decisions were likely to be made by the SEC on the matter until Chair Paul Atkins officially took office, which occurred very recently.
+Balchunas noted that the SEC was unlikely to make any decisions on the matter until Chair Paul Atkins officially took office, which happened very recently.

 He added:

-Decisions by the SEC on crypto ETF applications are typically made following a series of statutory deadlines: 45, 90, 180, and 240 days after a 19b-4 filing is published in the Federal Register.
+The SEC typically follows a series of statutory deadlines—45, 90, 180, and 240 days after publishing a 19b-4 filing in the Federal Register—before making decisions on crypto ETF applications.

-It has been stated that many of the delayed products still have their final deadlines between the third and fourth quarters, according to the ETF approval calendar compiled by Bloomberg ETF analysts.
+Bloomberg ETF analysts noted that many of the delayed products still face their final deadlines between the third and fourth quarters, based on the ETF approval calendar they compiled.